 5. Buy your hearing aids online and get them programmed by an audiologist.

 If you can’t find a brick and mortar clinic that provides you an affordable hearing aid option, try checking online.
 While a hearing aid purchased online likely won’t give you the maximum hearing benefit, it is definitely better than nothing.
 You may also be able to have those hearing aids serviced by a local professional as well.
 If you are considering going this route, make sure you watch The 7 things you should know before buying hearing aids online, and know that some online retailers sell devices with no local face-to-face support, while others sell (often with the same pricing) the same devices with local support included.
+There are also options like Yes Hearing where you can buy a discounted hearing aid online and have it programmed at home (but will have to pay for extra visits and services).
 Again, the gold standard is to purchase comprehensive support and service from a local provider, typically included in a “bundled” hearing aid purchase.